sstsimulator/sst-macro/docs/manual/manual.md

 There are three parts to successfully taking a C++ code and turning it into a running application.

--   Redirected linkage: Rather than linking to MPI, pThreads, or other parallel libraries (or even calling `hostname`), these functions must be redirected to SST-macro rather than actually executing.
+-   Redirected linkage: Rather than linking to MPI, pThreads, or other parallel libraries (or even calling `hostname`), these functions must be redirected to SST-macro rather than calling the native libraries on the machine running the simulator.
 You get all redirected linkage for free by using the SST compiler wrappers `sst++` and `sstcc` installed in the `bin` folder.
 -   Skeletonization: While SST-macro can run in emulation mode, executing your entire application exactly, this is not scalable.
-To simulate at scale (i.e. 100K or more MPI ranks) you must strip down or "skeletonize" the application to the minimal amount of computation.
+To simulate at scale (i.e. 1K or more MPI ranks) you must strip down or "skeletonize" the application to the minimal amount of computation.
 The energy and time cost of expensive compute kernels are then simulated via models rather than explicitly executed.
 -   Process encapsulation: Each virtual process being simulated is not an actual physical process.
 It is instead modeled as a lightweight user-space thread.
-This means each virtual process has its own stack and register variables, but that is it.
+This means each virtual process has its own stack and register variables, but not its own data segment (global variables).
 Virtual processes share the same address space and the same global variables.
-Some refactoring may be necessary if you have global variables.
+A Beta version of the auto-skeletonizing clang-based SST compiler is available with the 7.0 release.
+If the Beta is not stable with your application, manual refactoring may be necessary if you have global variables.

-### Section 5.2: Redirected linkage<a name="sec:skel:linkage"></a>

-Because of the way libraries are import in the SST core, using external skeleton apps is more complicated than previously.
-Steps are being taken to re-automate this process, which will hopefully be available in the next subversion.
-For running the standalone version, this is essentially automatic  if using the SST compiler wrappers.
-The compiler wrappers produce a new executable incorporating your new skeleton.

-The wrinkle is external skeletons apps is changing the application's entry point, i.e. `main`.
-The SST/macro framework has already taken the \texttt{main} function, and consequently the user application becomes a sub-routine within the simulation environment.
-As introduced in Section~[3.5](#sec:tutorial:basicmpi), one needs redirect \texttt{main} to a different symbol by defining the macro `sstmac_app_name` at the top of the file containing `main`.
-This refactoring happens automatically in the SST compiler wrappers.

-#### 5.2.1: Loading external skeletons with the integrated core<a name="subsec:linkageCore"></a>
+#### 5.1.1: Loading external skeletons with the integrated core<a name="subsec:linkageCore"></a>

 While the main `libmacro.so` provides the bulk of SST/macro functionality, users may wish to compile and run external skeletons.
 This gets a bit confusing with SST core since you have an external skeleton for an external element.
-One can do this manually following the instructions on http://sst-simulator.org.
-You must create an element info struct name `X_eli` for X your library name.
-You can still use the `sst++` compiler wrappers for building, but you must now manually create a `libX.so` from the compiled object files.
+This now gets performed automatically with the `sst++` compiler.
+When the executable is generated, SST-macro will also generate a `libX.so` containing all the element info.
+This can then be used for SST simulations.
 The `default.py` script used by `pysstmac` must also be edited.
 The top lines was previously

 ````
 import sst.macro